 Whether using batting or not, it is still wise to wrap the Dry Fast foam in silk film.
 The slippery, noiseless wrapping makes stuffing the foam inside the cushion cover much easier.
 Once the foam is fully inserted, just rip and pull the silk film out of the cushion cover.
 You don't want to leave the silk film inside the cushion because its function as a water barrier is not desirable when making a fast-drying cushion.

 We're proud to carry hundreds of high-quality furniture fabrics for all of your outdoor patio and porch DIYs.
 Our large selection of fabric brands has two things in common: durability and style.
 We carry only the best brands in the textile industry to meet your most demanding needs.
 Not only are our fabrics well-made, they're also incredibly stylish.
 So whether you're looking for florals, geometrics, nautical patterns, stripes, solids and more, we have a long-lasting fabric in a color and pattern you'll love.

 For cushions you can leave on your patio all year round in the elements, you'll want to look at our most durable outdoor upholstery fabrics.
-We recommend the following brands for their longevity, colorfastness, UV resistance and mold/mildew resistance: Sunbrella® Upholstery, Bella-Dura®, P/Kaufmann Outdoor Performance and Richloom Fortress®.
+We recommend the following brands for their longevity, colorfastness, UV resistance and mold/mildew resistance: Outdura® Upholstery, Sunbrella® Upholstery, Bella-Dura® and P/Kaufmann Outdoor Performance.
 The reason we recommend these brands is because these fabrics are colorfast, durable, water resistant, and they are all very easy to clean.